-Montenegro: HPPs, Coal TPP and electricity balances23.
-March 2015. / SEE Energy News
+Montenegro: HPPs, Coal TPP and electricity balances, SEE Energy News

 As in other countries in the region, electricity is dominantly produced in hydroelectric power plants and thermal power plants using coal.
 Their ratio has significantly changed in the period between 2006 and 2012.
 The ratio of coal and hydro potential in 2006 was 35 to 65 percent, while in 2012 the share of coal increased to 49 percent.